boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ![Add more than one column](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/adding-columns.png)

-Stacked area chart will be rendered like this
+The stacked area chart will be rendered like this.

 ![Stacked area chart](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart.png)

-You can change the `Settings.`
+You have the ability to modify the `settings`.

 ![Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/column-settings.png)

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+The field names that have been configured can be edited by using the `Rename` option provided in the settings menu.

 ![Rename](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/rename.png)

 ### Sorting data

-You can `Sort` the dimension data using  Sort option under `Settings` menu list.
-To apply sorting for the data, refer to the[Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column/).
+You can `sort` the dimension data using the Sort option under the `Settings` menu list.
+To apply sorting to the data, refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column/).

 ![Sort and Settings](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/sort-option.png)

 ### Filtering data

-You can apply filters by selecting filters option in settings.
-For more details, refer to the[filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+You can apply filters by selecting the "Filters" option in settings.
+For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Configuring filter for dimension column](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/filter-option-column.png)

-To show all records click on `Show All Records`.
+To view all records, click on `Show All Records`.

 Similarly you can add the `Measures` and `Expression Columns` into column field.

 ### Multi-Level Drill Down

-Add more than one value to the `Columns` field, an alert message will be shown.
+If more than one value is added to the `Columns` field, an alert message will be displayed.
 Click `Yes` to enable the option.

 > **NOTE:**  If you click `No,` a single value will be added to the `Columns` field.

 ![Drill alert](/static/assets/visualizing-data/visualization-widgets/images/drillalert.png)

-The drilled view of the chart region is selected.
+The selected view of the chart region is drilled.

 ![Drilled view](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareadrill.png)